Image of hashtag on a notebook with pencil

 There are many popular hashtags out there, but it’s important to remember that just because they’re popular shouldn’t mean you should use them.
 For example, if your brand is about landscaping, using a hashtag like #dentist is irrelevant.
 Using something like #landscapevancouver, is more relevant and effective.

-Always focus on using the hashtags that are in your niche, as you don’t want to seem spammy with irrelevant hashtags.
+Always focus on using hashtags relevant to your niche.
+You don’t want to seem spammy with irrelevant hashtags.

 Image of a list of popular hashtags.